 Point number three was by living in prayer and proclamation.
-One of the greatest things we have as believers is the prayer that the Lord taught His disciples, and it begins our father, which art in heaven, hallowed be thy name sanctified be thy name, thy Kingdom come, thy will be done on earth as it is in heaven.
-We're to pray every day that His Kingdom come to this earth.
-And I think we've lost that impetus with a focus in church about heaven.
-We see people die, where do they go?
+One of the greatest things we have as believers is the prayer that the Lord taught His disciples, and it begins, "Our Father which art in heaven, hallowed be thy name.
+[Sanctified be Thy name.]
+Thy kingdom come.
+Thy will be done on earth, as it is in heaven" (Matthew 6:9-10, KJV).
+We are to pray every day that His Kingdom come to this earth.
+And I think we've lost that impetus with a focus in Church about heaven.
+We see people die.
+Where do they go?
 They go to heaven.
-And it's almost like we've transitioned as a church to believe that the Kingdom of God is only in heaven.
+And it is almost like we have transitioned as a Church to believe that the Kingdom of God is only in heaven.
 It's a heavenly place.
 We don't emphasize the reality that Christ came in the first appearing to do and accomplish certain works in the anointing of who He is as King, but He returns to earth.

-Again, we tend to confuse that when we're taught so much about a rapture while the rapture gives us idea where we're pulled up into heaven, there to be always with the Lord.
-We're not to be in heaven always with the Lord.
-He is coming to establish an earthly kingdom as it was said through all the scriptures, through all the prophets, through Christ himself in the parable about the ruler who went away to get a kingdom and then bring it back.
+Again we tend to confuse that when we're taught so much about a rapture; while the Rapture gives this idea where we are pulled up into heaven there to be always with the Lord.
+We are not to be in heaven always with the Lord.
+He is coming to establish an earthly Kingdom as it was said through all the Scriptures, through all the prophets, through Christ Himself in the parable about the ruler who went away to get a kingdom and then bring it back.
 He will bring a Kingdom back and establish it on the earth.
-And that's why we need to understand what the Kingdom of God is.
-But again, if we don't have the [Claris 00:23:10] understanding, we can be obedient to the way he taught us to pray.

-Thy Kingdom come, thy will be done on earth as it is in heaven.
-We're not to pray for the establishment of His Kingdom in heaven.
-We're to pray for the Kingdom that has been established in heaven to brought into this earth.
+And that is why we need to understand what the Kingdom of God is.
+But again if we don't have the clearest understanding, we can be obedient to the way He taught us to pray, "Thy Kingdom come.
+Thy will be done, on earth as it is in heaven."
+We are not to pray for the establishment of His Kingdom in heaven.
+We're to pray for the Kingdom that has been established in heaven to be brought into this earth.
 That should be our prayer.
 That should be our proclamation.